CLNEulalia/Express-Intro/README.md

 That's where middleware comes in...

-By default, Express does not handle information posted from a form. in order to get form or JSON data in a `POST` request, we need to tell it to use some middleware – code that runs in between receiving the request and sending the response.
+By default, Express does not handle information posted from a form.
+In order to get form or JSON data in a `POST` request, we need to tell it to use some middleware – code that runs in between receiving the request and sending the response.

 ```js
 // add `express.json` middleware which will parse JSON requests into